MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/Get-ServiceFabricNode.md

 ### -StatusFilter
 Specifies the node status filter as a **[System.Fabric.Query.NodeStatusFilter](https://docs.microsoft.com/en-us/dotnet/api/system.fabric.query.nodestatusfilter)** object.

-Only nodes with status matching this filter will be returned in the results.
+Only nodes with status matching this filter is returned in the results.

 ```yaml
 Type: NodeStatusFilter